Improved Linear Programs for Discrete Barycenters: Model Sizes

-In the next sections, we study the advantages of LPs (\ref{barymodLP}), (\ref{LPw}), and (\ref{LPhybrid}) in model size and practical performance in some representative settings.
-We begin with data in general position, where LP (\ref{LPw}) is the best model and LP (\ref{LPhybrid}) mirrors it.
-Then we turn to highly structured data, more precisely a set of measures supported in regular $d$-dimensional grids, where LPs (\ref{barymodLP}) and (\ref{LPhybrid}) dramatically outperform LP (\ref{LPw}).
-Finally, we exhibit a type of input for which LP (\ref{LPhybrid}) vastly outperforms the other approaches.
+Next, we study the advantages of LPs (\ref{barymodLP}), (\ref{LPw}), and (\ref{LPhybrid}) over LP (\ref{baryLP}) in model size, i.e., the number of variables and constraints, in two representative settings.
+We begin with data in general position and then turn to highly structured data, in which support is on a regular $d$-dimensional grid.

-\section{Data in General Position}
+\subsection{Data in General Position}